Jeffafuh/SpotItApplication/README.md

 ## Running the application

-This project was made in Eclipse using Javafx.
+This project was made in Eclipse using JavaFX.

 Once the directory has been cloned, please import the project into Eclipse to run the application.
 Ensure that the Java compiler is enabled to allow project specific settings with the Compiler compliance level as 1.8 for the application to compile and run successfully.